Museum of the History of Barcelona: History

-In 1931, Casa Padellàs, a late gothic palace (15th-16th centuries) was moved stone by stone from its original location on Mercaders street to Plaça del Rei, in order to preserve it and to avoid its demolition because of the opening of Via Laietana, an avenue created to connect the new Barcelona Eixample with the port, crossing the old city.
+In 1931, Casa Padellàs, a late gothic palace (15th-16th centuries) was moved stone by stone from its original location on Mercaders street to Plaça del Rei, in order to preserve it and to avoid its demolition because of the opening of Via Laietana, an avenue that crosses through the old city to connect the new Barcelona Eixample with the port.

 While rebuilding Casa Padellàs on its new location, some remains of the ancient city of Barcino (Latin name of Barcelona) were found.
-Immediately, an archaeological research was undertaken in the surrounding area, emerging a whole quarter of the Roman city.
-Spanish Civil War (1936-1939) stopped all, though the importance of the findings determined that there was the most fitting location for the historical museum planned since the 19th century, that then would largely become an archaeological museum.
+Immediately, archaeological research was undertaken in the surrounding area, exposing a whole quarter of the Roman city.
+The Spanish Civil War (1936-1939) put an end to this research, though the importance of the findings determined that this was the most fitting location for the historical museum planned since the 19th century, which would then become largely an archaeological museum.

-The Museum of the History of Barcelona was finally inaugurated after the Spanish Civil War, in 1943, under francoist regime.
+The Museum of the History of Barcelona was finally inaugurated several years after the civil war, in 1943, under the Francoist regime.

-The core of the museum was then centered on the archaeological remains of the Roman and late antique city together with the medieval royal palace in Plaça del Rei (Palau Reial Major), which includes the main hall called Saló del Tinell (14th century) and the palatine chapel dedicated to Saint Agatha (14th century) with its gothic altarpiece, a work of the medieval painter Jaume Huguet (15th century).
-In the rebuilt Casa Padellàs rooms were also exhibited objects witnessing the history of Barcelona along late medieval and modern times, until 20th-century beginnings: the city government and its regulations, the guilds, civic celebrations, wars and conflicts, crafts and trade, the International Expositions held in Barcelona and the growing and transformations of the city in the industrial era, among other topics.
+The core of the museum was then centered on the archaeological remains of the Roman and late antique city together with the medieval royal palace in Plaça del Rei (Palau Reial Major), which includes the main hall called Saló del Tinell (14th century) and the palatine chapel dedicated to Saint Agatha (14th century) with its 15th-century Gothic altarpiece, a work of the medieval painter Jaume Huguet.
+Several rooms of the rebuilt Casa Padellàs also exhibited objects bearing witness to the history of Barcelona along late medieval and modern times, up to the early 20th Century: the city government and its regulations, the guilds, civic celebrations, wars and conflicts, crafts and trade, the International Expositions held in Barcelona and the growth and transformation of the city in the industrial era, among other topics.

-Gradually, the museum incorporated new sites like the Temple of Augustus or the Roman funeral way in Vila de Madrid square (found in 1954).
-The archaeological Plaça del Rei area also grew with new findings like the Early Christian baptistery (1968).
+The museum gradually incorporated new sites such as the Temple of Augustus and the Roman sepulchral way in Vila de Madrid square (found in 1954).
+The archaeological zone at the Plaça del Rei also grew, with new discoveries such as the Early Christian baptistery (1968).

-At the end of francoism, when democracy was recovered in Spain (particularly since 1979), the role of the museum was reconsidered.
-The permanent, static, exhibition about the history of Barcelona in Casa Padellàs rooms was closed (around 1990).
-Thus, since 1996, Casa Padellàs rooms serve for temporary exhibitions that allow more dynamic overviews and crossed discussions about key subjects of Barcelona's history.
-Simultaneously, the archaeological area was completely remodelled and its museography updated, incorporating recent knowledge about the city in Roman and late antique times (inaugurated 1998).
+After Franco died in late 1975 and democracy was restored in Spain, and particularly since 1979, the role of the museum was reconsidered.
+The permanent static exhibition about the history of Barcelona in the rooms of Casa Padellàs was closed around 1990.
+Since 1996 Casa Padellàs's rooms serve for temporary exhibitions that allow more dynamic overviews and crossed discussions about key subjects of Barcelona's history.
+Simultaneously, the archaeological area was completely remodeled and its museoumography updated, incorporating recent knowledge about the city in Roman and late antique times; the remodeled exhibit opened in 1998.

-Along the last decades, MUHBA has also put the focus on contemporary history and has been growing as a network of heritage sites, tending to provide through them a more complete coverage over the History of Barcelona.
+In recent decades, MUHBA has put more focus on contemporary history while simultaneously growing as a network of heritage sites, tending to provide through them a more complete coverage over the History of Barcelona.